ec-europa/europa-component-library/src/website/src/pages/eu/components/spinner/docs/usage.md

 ## Don'ts

 - do not state the processing time if it cannot be reliably estimated
-- d﻿o not use it more than once a page, unless it's the small variant
+- d﻿o not use it more than once a page, unless it's part of components (small variant)

 ## When to use